spycoderyt/langchaindocanalysis/README.md

 6. Start the app `streamlit run streamlit_app.py`
 # Customization
 - You can change the OpenAI GPT Model in line 41 of streamlit_app.py.
-- Feel free to send a pull req
+- Feel free to send a pull request for bug fixes and adding additional features :)
 # References  🔗
 LG Chain used: [ConversationalRetrievalChain](https://python.langchain.com/en/latest/modules/chains/index_examples/chat_vector_db.html)